Sharif Hassan Sheikh Aden: Finance Minister

-On February 20, 2009, Sharif Hassan was appointed as the Minister of Finance and Deputy Prime Minister of Somalia by Prime Minister Omar Abdirashid Ali Sharmarke.
+On February 20, 2009, Sharif Hassan was appointed the Minister of Finance and Deputy Prime Minister of Somalia by Prime Minister Omar Abdirashid Ali Sharmarke.

 Speaker of Parliament (2nd term)

 Election

-On May 25, 2010, Sharif Hassan was re-elected Speaker of the Transitional Federal Government's Parliament.
+On May 25, 2010, Sharif Hassan was re-elected speaker of the Transitional Federal Government's Parliament.

 Stand-off

 On October 14, 2010, President of Somalia Sheikh Sharif Sheikh Ahmed appointed former First Secretary in the Somali embassy in Washington, Mohamed Abdullahi Mohamed, as the nation's new Prime Minister.
 A row between Speaker of Parliament Sharif Hassan and the President then developed over whether the scheduled vote of confidence on Mohamed's nomination should be decided by a show of hands or via a secret ballot.
 Sharif Hassan favored a secret ballot while Sharif Ahmed preferred hand-raising, with the deciding voting session repeatedly postponed.
 The Supreme Court of Somalia subsequently ruled that the vote should be conducted by a show of hands, consistent with how previous confirmation votes in parliament had been decided since 1960.
 A delegation from the UN, AU and IGAD, including the Special Envoy to Somalia, also flew in to attempt to help resolve the impasse.
 On October 31, 2010, the vote of confidence was held, with lawmakers overwhelmingly approving Mohamed's appointment as Prime Minister.
 297 of the 392 Members of Parliament endorsed the selection via hand-raising; 92 MPs voted against and 3 abstained.
-United Nations Secretary General Ban Ki-Moon also issued a statement commending the Somali leadership for having reached a consensus on procedural arrangements that facilitated a transparent and consultative confirmation of the new Premier.
+United Nations Secretary-General Ban Ki-moon also issued a statement commending the Somali leadership for having reached a consensus on procedural arrangements that facilitated a transparent and consultative confirmation of the new Premier.